 Post-war makes: Challenger, Curly (C & R), Dooling, Edco, Fox, McCoy (Duro-Matic), Melcraft, Papina, Reuhl, Roadrunner, Satan, Speedway, Stevens Indianapolis, Super Sonic, Zak.

-What's your Tether Car worth?
-Take a look at this list of Tether Car price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Tether Car price guide: sold listings for a value indication.